openforis/collect-earth/collect-earth/README.md

 ### Second step, perform the release

-Now you need to perform the release so that the installers that are generated end up in the nexus server
+Now you need to perform the release so that the installers that are generated end up in the nexus server.
+Also using the __assembly__ profile and ${workspace_loc:/collect-earth/collect-earth-app} as the base directory.

 > release:perform